wp-plugins/post-index/readme.txt

 == Description ==

+Here you will find a page where the plugin is in use: [BookLover]{http://books.nivija.com/rezensionen/ BookLover Blog}

+***

 By this plugin, you can build a alphabetically sorted index like:

 A
-> A post
+* A post
-> A second post
+* A second post

 D
-> Do you really like that?
+* Do you really like that?

 H
-> How to do something
+* How to do something

 Each post title is directly linked to the post permalink and can have different additional information.